EfthymiaKakoulidou/unscramble-the-word/TESTING.md

 ![screenshot](documentation/bug3.jpg).

-So even though "H" is not an option any more if the player enters "H" he/she will get to see the hint again and not an error.
+So even though "H" is not an option any more if the player enters "H" he/she will get to see the hint again and be reminded that he/she only get one hint.
+This away I am covering all the possible answers.

 ## Unfixed Bugs